xrabohrok/WarMap/README.md

 Thanks to Cpt.M3thyl for allowing your airtable and my DB to cross-pollinate.

+Thanks to Sleepy for the Final Map image (and letting us use it).

 Thanks to the CAPTAINS, WITNESSES, and EMISSARYS that made this OCT possible.